 dogs for registered blind residents.

-For all other pets, residents must obtain permission from the Association before bringing the pet home.
-The Association will grant permission provided that the Chief Executive (or in his absence the Operations Director) are satisfied that the pet will not be allowed to cause a nuisance through:
+For all other pets, residents must obtain permission from Family Housing Association before bringing the pet home.
+The Association will grant permission provided that we are satisfied that the pet will not be allowed to cause a nuisance through:

 agreement detailing what the Association expects of them in relation to their